A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: A model of the HDRP

 In this first pass at describing the HDRP, I assume that we are interested in achromatic stimuli where $u_r = u_g = u_b$, and that we wish to gamma-correct the luminance of displayed stimuli.
 In Section \ref{section:chromatic} I generalize this approach to chromatic stimuli and colorimetric gamma correction.
 As part of this simplification, I assume that we choose a tonemapping function that applies the same nonlinearity $f$ to all three color channels: $\mathbf{f}(\mathbf{u}) = (f(u_r), f(u_g), f(u_b))$.
 Equation (\ref{eqn:post1}) then becomes

 In this achromatic model, I assume that $u_r = u_g = u_b$, and so $v_r = v_g = v_b$ as well.

-One point that I have not incorporated into the model is that in Unity's default configuration, the post-processed values $v_k$ are quantized to multiples of 1/255.
-This fact is relevant to the design of some experiments where observers make fine discriminations.
+One fact that I have not incorporated into the model is that in Unity's default configuration, the post-processed values $v_k$ are quantized to multiples of 1/255.
+This point is relevant to the design of some experiments where observers make fine discriminations.